dustin-py/info_sec_notes/PEH_COURSE_NOTES/08_hacker_mindset/README.md

 - hashs:`$1$` md5
 - if you see windows 7 smb think ms170101 enternal blue
 - remember to check if payloade is `satged` or `non-staged`
+- a default web page is flag that we can maybe find some directories with vulurable files